Zhongshan: Manufacturing industries

 The government of Zhongshan encourages "Research and Design" in the region by setting up national level research centres and specialized industrial regions.
 For example, the Zhongshan National Torch High-Tech Industrial Development Zone (中山国家级火炬高技术产业开发区) was established in 1990 in the east of the city by the Ministry of Science and Technology and the governments of Guangdong province and Zhongshan.
 Zhongshan Port, which ranks among the top 10 ports nationwide in container-handling capacity, is in the zone.
 Since 2001, it has included the Zhongshan Electronic Base of China (中国电子中山基地) for its reputation in the electronic acoustics industry.
 Following possible development in Nansha, the city considers its eastern part, of which 400 km² of land is available, a focus of future development.

 Currently, the city is trying to re-organize its fragmented industrialization.
 Meanwhile, the light and labour-intensive industry characteristic of the local economy faces the problem of a shortage of land in Zhongshan.

+Food

+The city is known for Sanxiang noodles that are made of glutinous rice.
+The dish has a history of more than 200 years.